 Jaguar offerings include the F-TYPE, F-PACE, XE and XF models.
 Jaguar commenced assembly of its XF in India in Jan '13 and presently assembles the F-PACE crossover and XF models.
 JLR sold 4 596 in 2018 compared to 3 954 cars in 2017.
-JLR has 24 sales outlets across India.
+JLR has 29 sales outlets in 24 cities across India.

 Lamborghini's offerings include the Aventador and Huracan sports cars.
 The Aventador S super sports car costs around ₹ 50 m.
 While Lamborghini sold 69 cars in 2021, cumulative sales had breached the 400 mark by Mar '22 since the brand was officially launched in India in 2007.

 Land Rover models sold in India include the Range Rover Evoque, Range Rover Velar, Range Rover Sport, Discovery, Discovery Sport and the New Defender.

 Lexus sells the ES sedan, NX compact SUV, RX crossover, LX SUV models in India.
 Hybrid models include the ES 300h Luxury sedan, NX 300h Luxury compact SUV, NX 300h F Sport compact SUV, RX 450h and RX450 F Sport crossovers.

 Porsche has showrooms in Gurgaon, Kolkata, Kochi, Mumbai, Bangalore and Ahmedabad and plans to add four more in '22.
 Porsche sold a record 474 cars in 2021 which saw further increase in H1/22 with 378 cars sold.
 Porsche sells the electric Taycan, 718 Boxster, Cayman, 911 coupe models, Panamera/Panamera Turbo sports sedan and the Macan (187 units sold in '21) and Cayenne SUVs.
 Porsche has sold an estimated 3 500 cars in India over the years.